MicrosoftDocs/ATADocs/ATPDocs/troubleshooting-known-issues.md

 ## Multi Processor Group mode

-For Windows Operating systems 2008R2 and 2012, Azure ATP Sensor is not supported in a Multi Processor Group mode.
+For Windows Operating systems 2008R2 and 2012, [!INCLUDE [Product short](includes/product-short.md)] Sensor is not supported in a Multi Processor Group mode.

 Suggested possible workarounds: